Skip to content

 The conference also emphasized the role of forced labor as a temporary measure before mass extermination.

-Implementation of the Final Solution Wannsee did not mark the beginning of the Holocaust but refined its execution.
+Wannsee did not mark the beginning of the Holocaust but refined its execution.
 Extermination camps such as Auschwitz-Birkenau, Treblinka, and Sobibor were already in planning stages or operational.
-The conference established that European Jews would be systematically transported to these camps, where the vast majority would be murdered in gas chambers.
+The conference ensured the cooperation of various government agencies in the systemic deportation of European Jewry to these camps, where the vast majority would be murdered in gas chambers.

 Legacy and Historical Significance